Updated April 21, 2023

 Leg Rest and Footrest

 The ANA Premium Economy seats offer both a leg rest and a footrest, which when used in unison and in combination with maximum recline, could provide a rather comfortable and relaxing position.
 While it is no comparison to a lie flat bed, I still managed to nap comfortably for a few hours.
+This class of service is a particularly good value on a daytime flight when I can’t sleep anyway and don’t really need a flat bed.

 To release the leg rest, push the middle button on the side panel firmly and hold it until the leg rest is out completely and in the highest position.
 To use the footrest, push it down with the bottom of your shoes until it’s reached a desired position, then tilt it up slightly and press it down again to lock it.
 To reset its position, tilt it all the way back up.